AlephAlpha/factoriosrc/ca-rules2/README.md

 # ca-rules2

-A parser for cellular automata rules.
+A crate for parsing and working with cellular automata rules.
 This is a rewrite of [ca-rules](https://crates.io/crates/ca-rules) crate.

 Currently it only supports [higher-range outer-totalistic rules](https://conwaylife.com/wiki/Higher-range_outer-totalistic_cellular_automaton).
 These are the rules that are supported by factoriosrc.